slooi/netninjamern/learnings.md

 			load: load,
 		}
 ```
 19) SOLVED REACT NOT RELOAD/REFRESH BUG!
 The ORDER of destructing the array matters!
-If you destructure BEFORE the new variable it works but if you do it after it does NOT work for some reason.
+You need to put the NEW VARIABLE in BEFORE the old state.
 This is the correct solution:
 ```ts
 // REDUCER
 const workoutsReducer = (state: M_WorkoutsState, action: M_WorkoutActions) => {